Buy Milex Omniflex, Arcing, Ortho and Caya Diaphragms

 The failure rate of condoms varies depending on the population being studied and has been reported to be around 10-18% per year.
 The pregnancy rate of condoms used perfectly is 2% per year.
 For maximum protection, condoms may be used with other forms of contraception, such as spermicide or contraceptive gel

-Here on this website you can find French Letter condoms which are vegan and as such contain no animal by-products.
+Here on this website you can find Glyde condoms which are certified vegan by the Vegan Society and as such contain no animal by-products.

 Contraceptive sponges prevent contraception by combining barrier and spermicidal methods.
 These sponges cannot be reused or refilled and must be disposed of after use.
 The leading brands of contraceptive sponges on the market today are Pharmatex, Protectaid and Today sponge.
 Pharmax is available in France and Quebec; Protectaid in Canada and Europe; while Today is sold in the United States.